Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Elastic-Load-Balancer.md

 **SSL Termination Process**:
 - **Layer**: ALB operates at the application layer (Layer 7) of the OSI model.
 - **SSL/TLS Termination**: ALB can terminate SSL/TLS connections.
 This means that it decrypts incoming encrypted traffic before forwarding it to the backend instances.
 The process involves:
   - **Certificate Management**: You can upload SSL certificates to AWS Certificate Manager (ACM) or IAM and associate them with the ALB.
-The ALB uses these certificates to decrypt incoming traffic[1][3][9].
+The ALB uses these certificates to decrypt incoming traffic.
   - **X-Forwarded-Proto Header**: ALB can add the `X-Forwarded-Proto` header to requests, indicating whether the original request was HTTP or HTTPS.
 This is useful for applications that need to know the original protocol[1].
   - **SSL Offloading**: By offloading the SSL termination to the ALB, backend instances are relieved from the computational overhead of decrypting traffic, allowing them to focus on serving content[3].